-This web site provides a repository of Swift-XRT light curves, hardness ratios and images for every GRB this instrument has detected.
+This web site provides a repository of Swift-XRT light curves and hardness ratios for every GRB this instrument has detected.
 There are four ways provided of selecting a GRB to view: a page of thumbnail images for each GRB, a search box (where you can enter a GRB number, or BAT trigger number), a year/month menu and a panel showing the 5 most recently observed GRBs.
-Each of these links to the products page for that burst.
+Each of these links to the light curve page for that burst.

 Bursts which the XRT did not observe or did not detect do not have thumbnail images, even if they are Swift-detected bursts.